open-plan-tool/documentation/docs/getting_started/quick_start_guide.rst

  :width: 100%

-**SIMULATION RESULTS**
+SIMULATION RESULTS

-add a section with a general overview about simulation results
+^^^^^^^^^^

-In this screen you will find the results of your scenarios.
+n this screen you will find the results of your scenarios.
 Here it is possible to select the project [1], download the series, Key Performance Indicators (KPIs) and component costs [2], and return to the scenario setup [3].
 You will then see a header with three main actions [4]: single scenarios, compare scenarios and sensitivity analysis.

 .. image:: ../images/IMG_Simulation_Results_1.png
  :width: 100%